 The travel maps on the market are absurdly expensive, so I did a lot of research on how to make one myself.
 My problem was that most of ideas I found put holes in the map.
 Maps are too expensive to be putting holes in!

 What if I decided to use the map a different way?
 What if we moved and all of the pins got messed up and made massive holes in the map?
 I wanted an alternative to pins so that the map could be used again.
 After I found magnets small enough to be used as markers and metal sheeting to make them stick, I started building my travel map.

 This post contains affiliate links.
 I make a commission for purchases made through those links.

 You can’t make a magnetic travel map without magnets.
 I got the assorted pack for color variety.
 At 4 mm in diameter, they are small enough to use as pins for travel maps, but also strong enough to attach photos or tickets from your trip if you want to.

 Home Depot has a 24″ x 36″ galvanized metal sheet that magnets will stick to.
 And that’s a universal map and frame size, so you don’t have to cut it!
 I found it with the HVAC supplies.

 Don’t get aluminum sheeting – it won’t hold magnets.
 We’ll skip the discussion of unpaired electrons and magnetic fields.
 Anyway, when I went shopping for this, I carried a magnet in my purse to be sure I got metal that would work.
 Pop this in behind the map when you slide it into the frame, and you’re good to go!

-I got this frame at Michael’s when it was on a 60% off sale.
+I got this frame at Michael’s when it was on a 60% off sale (originally $39.99).
 Always shop for frames on sale.
 The color of the “wood” matches the map coloring.
-I took all of the pictures without the plastic “glass” that covers the map to avoid camera glare, but the magnets are strong enough to work through the plastic covering too.
+I took all of the pictures for this post without the plastic “glass” that covers the map to avoid camera glare, but the magnets are strong enough to work through the plastic covering too.

 Ready to make a magnetic travel map and start filling it up with your adventures?